alexvoronov/geonetworking/asn1-datatypes/README.md

       String title,
       Date dateOfHire,
       Name nameOfSpouse,
-      Children children
+      SequenceOfChildInformation sequenceOfChildInformation
       ) {
     this.name = name;
     this.number = number;
     this.title = title;
     this.dateOfHire = dateOfHire;
     this.nameOfSpouse = nameOfSpouse;
-    this.children = children;
+    this.sequenceOfChildInformation = sequenceOfChildInformation;
   }
 }